ItsNickBarry/endless-sky-flamethrower-turret/README.md

-# Endless Sky Flamethrower Turret
+# Endless Sky Bunsen Burner

 A plugin for [Endless Sky][endless-sky] which adds the Bunsen Burner, a next-generation flamethrower, including a turret version.

 ![image][image]